Kunlong1994/lab3/Lab-05.md

-An option for making the "finger":
+**An option for making the "finger":**
-6. Now that you know how to use the laser cutter, draw something on the vector software to use a the "finger" — there is a lot of cool scrap materials, like acrylics that will work well for this.
+Now that you know how to use the laser cutter, draw something on the vector software to use a the "finger" — there is a lot of cool scrap materials, like acrylics that will work well for this.
 Make sure to adjust the speed, power, and frequency settings for the material you decide to use.

 ## Electronics --
 Create this circuit.
 [Include diagram with switch, servo, 9V battery, and Arduino].
 Bonus: use a prototoboard instead of a breadboard.

-## Putting it all together --
+## Putting it All Together
 Assemble your useless box.
 So that it works like this: show video.

 # Lab Submission